jk367/personal_website/content/photos/horse.md

 draft: false
 ---

-during my time in the goergian mountains the boundry of nature and not was very blury.
+During my time in the Goergian mountains the boundary of nature and not was very blurry.